Is technology changing the way homeowners purchase and borrow money for a house? Here's how current tech trends impact the home buying process.

 Digital Applications Open Doors

-Even before COVID-19 accelerated digital adoption, borrowers were already gravitating toward lenders that offered the convenience and transparency of digital tools.
+Borrowers continue to gravitating toward lenders that offer the convenience and transparency of digital tools.
 In its 2019 Borrower Insights Survey, Ellie Mae found that 50% of borrowers had opted for lenders that offer digital tools, with 66% indicating that they prefer online applications.
+Borrowers are looking for lenders that deliver support across channels with a flexible application intake.
+They want the option to choose self-serve or talk to a loan officer who can fill in key details, then send to the borrower for completion.

 Of course, the application is only the beginning, and the need for technology does not end there.
 Customers not only want the option to apply online, they want a seamless and transparent experience that takes them all the way through closing.